 - A fixed timeline for purchase

-- What information does the customer require to be sure you can provide the best solution at the best price
+- What kind of information does the customer need to be sure you can provide the best solution at the best price?

 Most of the buyer’s journey happens online by looking at the various competitive offerings that may solve the customer’s problem.

-Ideally your website, blog posts, product descriptions and case studies have provided the buyer with all they information they needed online . . . without the need for a consultant’s time.
+Ideally, your website, blog posts, social-media activities, product descriptions and case studies have provided the buyer with all the information they wanted online, without the need for a consultant’s time.

 A good website has also been tracking this customer’s journey.
-You will have already engaged them in automated marketing emails to help them understand and appreciate your product and service.
+You will have already engaged them in automated marketing emails to help them understand and appreciate your product or service offering.

-When the buyer is ready to buy and reaches out to you for sales information – they know a lot about your company and you should know a great deal about them so the actual sales process can be timely, efficient and cost effective for both parties.
+When the buyer is ready to buy and reaches out to you for sales information, they know a lot about your company, and you should know a great deal about them so the actual sales process can be timely, efficient and economical for both parties.

 That is, your online digital media has helped deliver a sales ready customer who is well informed, pre-qualified and ready to buy.